chrishayuk/chuk-tool-processor/README.md

    - Log everything for debugging
 3. **Get results back** to continue the LLM conversation

-Most frameworks give you step 1 and 3, but step 2 is where the complexity lives.
+Most frameworks give you steps 1 and 3, but step 2 is where the complexity lives.
 CHUK Tool Processor **is** step 2.

 ## Why chuk-tool-processor?